Oral Appliance Therapy - Fort Worth, TX

 How Can You Get an Oral Appliance?

-If you believe that you might have sleep apnea, have already been diagnosed with the condition, or simply want to stop snoring, then we invite you to schedule a FREE consultation with Dr. Mitch Conditt.
+If you believe that you might have sleep apnea, have already been diagnosed with the condition, or simply want to stop snoring, then we invite you to schedule an appointment with Dr. Mitch Conditt.
 At this appointment, he’ll give you a brief exam and discuss all of your treatment options.

 If you HAVEN’T been diagnosed with sleep apnea yet, he will refer you to one of his partner sleep labs to undergo a sleep test.
 Depending on the results of that test, he and your sleep doctor may recommend that you receive an oral appliance.